 By flushing out a substance known as lactic acid.
 When you exercise, the demand for energy increases.
 We make energy through processes that require oxygen (preferred) and process that don’t (not preferred).
 When the energy demands are really high we use both of these pathways to try to keep up with demand, unfortunately, this results in lactic acid.

 Muscle soreness causes a slow down in training for athletes and is often associated with this lactic acid, however, lactic acid is not the cause of delayed onset muscle soreness.

 The deal is that it isn’t true.
 While lactic acid is often associated with muscle fatigue and soreness in the days following heavy exercise it isn’t true.
 Lactic acid is responsible for the burning sensation that occurs during heavy exercise and serves as a warning that you are pushing the limits of your muscles and fitness levels.

 Cellular muscle damage causes the muscle soreness that shows up 1-3 days after heavy training.
 This damage releases unknown substances into the surrounding tissue.
 It is possible that Epsom salts help to wash those toxins away or that the warm bath helps to relieve the muscles.

 There are thousands of recipes for making bath bombs.
 This is where experimenting can be beneficial.

-The basic bath bomb is in a 2:1 ration
+The basic bath bomb is in a 2:1 ratio

-Then add anything additional for smell, color, or moisturizing (olive oil, coconut oil, grapeseed oil – endless options)
+Then add anything additional for scent, color, or moisturizing (olive oil, coconut oil, grapeseed oil – endless options)

 You can check out more directions for bath bombs at the epsomsaltcounil.org